Orbit Parametrizations for K3 Surfaces: Some classical moduli spaces for K3 surfaces with low Picard number

 \section{Some classical moduli spaces for K3 surfaces with low Picard number}

 We first recall some of the classical cases listed in the first few entries of Table \ref{table:examples}.
 All but the last of them have Picard number $2$, leading to a moduli space of dimension $20 - 2 = 18$.
-In each case below, we see directly that the moduli space is unirational and its points correspond to orbits of a suitable representation of a reductive group.
+In each case below, we see directly that the moduli space is unirational and the points in an open subset correspond bijectively to orbits of a suitable representation of a reductive group.
+The excluded locus in each case is a union of Noether--Lefschetz divisors (in the sense of \cite{maulikpandharipande}) on the corresponding moduli space of lattice-polarized K3 surfaces.

 For the cases with Picard number $2$, the generic N\'eron-Severi lattice is even, of signature $(1,1)$ and of (absolute) discriminant $D$.
 This lattice coincides with the lattice underlying the quadratic ring $\mathfrak{O}_D$ of discriminant $D$ equipped with twice the norm bilinear form, i.e., the form $\langle u, v \rangle = N(u+v) - N(u) - N(v)$.